wkhere/stackless/Doc/glossary.rst

       statements.
 The technique contrasts with the :term:`LBYL` style that is common in many other languages such as C.

+   expression
+      A piece of syntax which can be evaluated to some value.
+In other words, an expression is an accumulation of expression elements like literals, names, attribute access, operators or function calls that all return a value.
+      In contrast to other languages, not all language constructs are expressions, but there are also :term:`statement`\s that cannot be used as expressions, such as :keyword:`print` or :keyword:`if`.
+Assignments are also not expressions.

    extension module
       A module written in C, using Python's C API to interact with the core and with user code.

+   function
+      A series of statements which returns some value to a caller.
+It can also be passed zero or more arguments which may be used in the execution of the body.
+See also :term:`argument` and :term:`method`.

    __future__
       A pseudo module which programmers can use to enable new language features which are not compatible with the current interpreter.
 For example, the